kevinburke/telapi-python/docs/usage/validation.rst

     signature = "X-Telapi-Signature header value"

     if validator.validate(url, post_vars, signature):
-        print "Confirmed to have come from Telapi."
+        print "Confirmed to have come from telapi_helper."
     else:
         print "NOT VALID.
 It might have been spoofed!"